 Scheme managers: Cabinet Office.

-Scheme Medical Advisor: Capita Health Solutions.
+Scheme Medical Advisor: Capita Health and Wellbeing.

 AVC providers: Scottish Widows, Standard Life, Equitable Life (closed to new members).

-partnership providers: Scottish Widows, Standard Life, TUC.
+partnership providers: Scottish Widows, Standard Life.

 Stakeholder provider: Standard Life.